ARhaman/Geothermal-Temperature-Datasets/README.md

 ---

-When you push this Markdown file to GitHub, it will render with proper syntax highlighting, comments, and a clear structure just like your example!
-Let me know if you need help implementing it.

 ## References
 For a detailed list of references related to Yemen’s geothermal energy potential, please see the references.txt file.